Free financial accounting 1 revision

 Additional information

 v.
-Goods taken by partners for personal use which had not been recorded amounted to kshs 450,000 and kshs 45,000 for Meshak and Kain respectively.
+Goods taken by partners for personal use that were not yet recorded amounted to KES 450,000 and KES 45,000 for Meshak and Kain respectively.

 vi.
-Depreciation per annum on non-current assets is to provided as follows:
+Depreciation on non-current assets is provided as follows:

 Depreciation rates